 A. Notification to GPC of An Error on Your Google Wallet Balance or with a P2P Payment

-In the event that you think that there is an error in your P2P Payment or otherwise in your Google Wallet Balance or Google Wallet Card, or you have questions or need more information about your P2P Payment, please contact us at 1-855-492-5538 or by using one of these forms.
+In the event that you think that there is an error in your P2P Payment or otherwise in your Google Wallet Balance, or you have questions or need more information about your P2P Payment, please contact us at 1-855-492-5538 or by using one of these forms.

-We must hear from you via one of the methods described above no later than 60 days after we made available to you the FIRST statement or other documentation regarding your Google Wallet Balance, Google Wallet Card or P2P Payment on which the problem or error appeared.
+We must hear from you via one of the methods described above no later than 60 days after we made available to you the FIRST statement or other documentation regarding your Google Wallet Balance or P2P Payment on which the problem or error appeared.

-(1) Tell us your name and your email address associated with your Google Wallet account.
+(1) Tell us your name and your email address associated with your Google Payments account.

 (2) Describe the error or the transfer you are unsure about and explain as clearly as you can why you believe it is an error or why you need more information.